Stock markets fall worldwide as Trump's 'Liberation Day' approaches

 NEW YORK — (AP) — President Donald Trump's "Liberation Day" is fast approaching, and stock markets from Wall Street to Wellington, New Zealand, are falling Monday in advance of it.

-In New York, the S&P 500 was down 0.8% following one of its worst losses of the past couple of years on Friday.
-It's on track to finish the first three months of the year with a loss of 5.9%, which could make this its worst quarter in nearly three years.
+In New York, the S&P 500 was down 0.6% following one of its worst losses of the past couple of years on Friday.
+It's on track to finish the first three months of the year with a loss of nearly 6%, which could make this its worst quarter in nearly three years.

+The index had been down as much as 1.7%, but it pared its loss as the morning progressed.
+The Dow Jones Industrial Average completely erased its early drop and was up 43 points, or 0.1%, as of 11:30 a.m.
+Eastern time.
+But sharp slides for Tesla, Nvidia and other influential Big Tech stocks had the Nasdaq composite down 1.6%.

 In Japan, the Nikkei 225 index dropped 4%.
 South Korea’s Kospi sank 3%, and France’s CAC 40 fell 1.6%.
 In New Zealand, the NZX 50 slipped a more modest 0.1%.

 Instead of stocks, which can be some of the riskiest possible investments, prices strengthened for things considered safer bets when the economy is looking shaky.
-Gold rose again to briefly crest $3,160 per ounce and was heading toward another record.
+Gold rose again to briefly crest $3,160 per ounce.

 Altogether, they now see a 35% chance of recession in the next year, up from an earlier forecast of 20%, “reflecting our lower growth forecast, falling confidence, and statements from White House officials indicating willingness to tolerate economic pain,” according to Goldman Sachs economist David Mericle.